JSpeedie/ESP32-Etch-a-Sketch/README.md

 median calculations.
 Since we cannot remove noise entirely, what this means is that there will always be positions where noise is more likely to introduce shakiness.
+The conclusion I drew from this is that we need to implement some code that takes these hypersensitive cases into account.

+First, the cursor's position - which is stored as an integer, a pixel position on the screen - should be represented as its integer representation cast to a double with 0.5 added to it.
+This way when the ADC produces a double representing what it thinks should be the cursor's next x or y position, we can compare it to what is more essentially the cursor's x or y position: a double that represents the cursor as being in the middle of the pixel it is in!
+This immediately has the effect of reducing the impact of noise by eliminating those hypersensitive, borderline cases.

-The conclusion I drew from this is that we need to implement some sort of input smoothing code that takes these hypersensitive cases into account.
-The solution I thought of is to calculate the cursor's new position each tick not by mapping the potentiometers' positions to screen coordinates, but rather by taking the calculated current position for the cursor, subtracting the previous cursor's position (represented as the cursor's previous position as an integer pair, cast to doubles, with 0.5 added to each) and adding that to cursor's previous position.
-On its own, this only complicates a simple calculation, however, it makes room for the real solution: a certainty factor function.
+Treating the cursor's position as its integer value cast to a double with 0.5 added to it allows for another method of combatting noise, however.
+First, let's change how the game updates the cursor's position by calculating the cursor's new position not by mapping the potentiometers' positions to screen coordinates, but rather by taking the calculated current position for the cursor, subtracting the previous cursor's position (represented as the cursor's previous position as an integer pair, cast to doubles, with 0.5 added to each) and adding that to cursor's previous position.
+This seems to only complicate a simple calculation, but really what it is doing is making room for the real
+solution: a certainty factor function.

 The certainty factor function is the piece of the puzzle that puts this problem to bed.
 Essentially, when the game calculates that the new position for the